thecodersguilduk/wda-curriculum/lessons/debugging.md

 1. Google chrome JS debugging tools
 1. Check your company website with inspector
 1. Check your blog with inspector

+## Outcomes
+1. You should be able to create a bug report template

 ### After Training
 1. Form to report bugs on your blog site